 Enough!
 Your baby will sleep through really soon; maybe tonight.
 Max was just Max.
 My second baby ‘slept through’ at four months (which is to say she slept six hours through the wee-small hours – 11pm until 5am).
 My third baby was eight weeks the first time and about a 11 months the second time.
 These things can’t be rushed.

 Looking back I wonder why I didn’t just somehow demand more sleep.
-I was so concerned with Bart not getting up because he had work the next day (little knowing that months down the track we would both have work the next day and still sleep was nowhere in sight).
-I didn’t want to trouble my mum by asking her to come stay for a while.
+In the early days I was so concerned with Bart not getting up because he had work the next day (little knowing that months down the track we would both have work the next day and still sleep was nowhere in sight).
+I didn’t want to trouble my mum by asking her to come stay for a while longer – she had already done so much.
 I didn’t want to knock myself out with a pill or a herb.
 There would be no lifeline for me, because mothering was the job I signed up for.
 And mothering meant I was permanently on a double shift.
 Day followed by night followed by day followed by years.
 And throughout it all, I barely acknowledged what sleep deprivation was doing to me, let alone did anything about it.

 If I could go back, if I could do it all again (and, oh my god, don’t make me), what I would do differently in those early years — what I hope every mum would do differently — is to simply acknowledge the debilitating effect of sleep deprivation.
 Acknowledge, embrace and forgive.
 “The floors are not clean because I am too tired.”
 “I can only come to a cafe if we can walk there because I shouldn’t drive the car today.”
 “I am being the bitch from hell because I can’t even see straight today.”
 “Don’t talk to me, I have not got the energy required for conversation.”
 “I can’t come into work today because I need to stay in bed.”